volcas/greyatom-sprint3/foundations_of_js/week_2/project.md

 ### Screen mock ups
 ![Instagram Landing Page](insta.png)
+Image of the Instagram landing page.

 ![Instagram Landing Page - Responsive](insta_resp.png)
+Image of the Mobile version of the Instagram landing page.

 ![Instagram Profile Page](insta_profile.png)
+Image of the Instagram profile page.

 ![Instagram Profile Page - Responsive](insta_profile_resp.png)
+Image of the Mobile version of Instagram landing page.

 ### Boiler plate
 Please use the boilerplate available in the [link](week_2/insta_clone).
 Details about starting and building the projects have been provided in the repo.